gittyeric/godot-ml-trainer/README.md

 - Objects: Objects vary up to 10% in size, random colors and start positions.
 - Camera: Very high and very low views with random camera rotation

 The output is a CSV containing image references and bounding boxes around the highest object found in the images.
 The CSV writing logic can be adapted to fit whatever your model's software requires.
-Check out the `gcp` branch to generate a Google Machine Vision friendly version of the CSV file.

 # TODO: Results